 - After completion of the move, make sure everything has been placed where you would like it.
 The final paperwork and payment should be handled by the foreman of the crew.* (see home page for methods of payment)

 - While tipping the crew is common, in no way will gratuities ever be solicited, nor are they required.
 However, if you feel your crew went above and beyond and you choose to tip, please make arrangements separately from the bill.

 Moving Time Frame

 - Call and set a date for us to visually survey your home and prepare a free estimate.

 - If your company is paying for the move, refer to their moving policy as to services we can perform.

-- Do you want to do any of the packing – or will you have it done by our experienced packers?
+- Do you want to do any of the packings – or will you have it done by our experienced packers?

 - Read our policy to understand our liability.